cloudflare/workers-docs/content/reference/workers-concepts/fetch-event-lifecycle.md

 ---
-title: The fetch Event Lifecycle
+title: The Fetch Event Lifecycle
 ---

 When working with the [`fetch` event](/reference/runtime/apis/fetch-event) inside the Workers runtime, it helps to have a good idea of its lifecycle.